naturalsolutions/ImageInOsm/docs/README.md

 A custom build of OpenLayers has been made.
 The file listing enabled components is `ImageInOsm.cfg`.
 To update the build, follow the guideline in OpenLayers `build` directory in the source package.

+jsOAuth has been patched to integrate PhoneGap special File API.

 Minifying JavaScript files
 ==========================